Welcome to our webpage

 Audio and amateur radio pioneer Bob Heil K9EID passed away on February 28, 2024.
 Bob was a great visionary in audio high fidelity and made numerous contributions into the electronics and amateur radio industries.
 Heil microphones are among the highest international acclaim.
 His obituary includes a number of delightful memories.
 Heil Sound webpage.

-Posted in Uncategorized | Comments Off on Robert Heil K9EID (SK)
+Posted in Silent Keys | Comments Off on Robert Heil K9EID (SK)

 Chesapeake Amateur Television Society (CATS) weekly net on W3FT repeater 146.67-